alexcaoys/notes-superbird/README.md

 ```

 After you log into root, `touch /root/.not_logged_in_yet` and `/usr/lib/armbian/armbian-firstlogin` to run first time login script. \
+Essentially, since this is not built for superbird, you should expect that not everything works out of the box (GLES for example), but they do on Buildroot.
 As long as it can be boot into the system, I won't go into all the details from there.
+Buildroot will still be my focus.

 # Buildroot